 What is a Soft Cup?

-A soft cup is a flexible menstrual cup, which is inserted inside the vaginal cavity to fit comfortably around the cervix and collect the menstrual fluid.
+A soft cup is a flexible menstrual cup, which is inserted inside the vaginal cavity to fit comfortably under the cervix and collect menstrual fluid.
 These cups are especially designed to give you protection for up to 12 hours, after which they need to be disposed of.
-These menstrual cups are durable, safe, latex-free and hypoallergenic, which make them a preferred choice of many women.

 What’s so Special about Soft Cups?

-Unlike other varieties of menstrual cups in the market, a soft cup fits around your cervix, high in the vagina.
-When inserted appropriately, this ensures you do not feel its presence inside you, irrespective of whatever you are doing.
+Unlike other varieties of menstrual cups in the market like the Diva Cup or the Anigan EvaCup, a soft cup fits around your cervix, high in the vaginal canal.
+When inserted appropriately, this ensures you do not feel its presence inside you, irrespective of whatever you’re doing, including having sex.

 Soft cups are made of medical-grade polyethylene and elastomer and have FDA clearance.
 The material is similar to the ones used in the nipples of baby bottles and in catheters.
 It doesn’t contain silicon, latex, phthalates, BPA, and dioxins.
 It’s even free of bleaching agents, residual fibers, carcinogens, PCBs and pesticides.